sowfrancis/Fibonacci/README.md

 ```

 You should now be able to go to `http://localhost:3000` and start coding !

+You can stop the application with `Ctrl-C`, or with `docker-compose down`

+> Note : if you're stopping the application with `Ctrl-C`, and attempt to restart it, you might get the following error:
+> ```
+> web_1 | A server is already
+> running.
+Check /myapp/tmp/pids/server.pid.
+> ```
+> To solve this, delete the file `tmp/pids/server.pid` and re-start the application with `docker-compose up`

+For more complete infos on how to use Docker with Rails, you can read the quikstart guide [here](https://docs.docker.com/compose/rails/).

 > Note : if you're using Linux, you may encounter a common DNS problem.
 You will know if the build fails during the `apt-get update -qq && apt-get install -y build-essential libpq-dev nodejs` command.
 Solve this by doing :
 > * Find your DNS IP : `nmcli device show | grep IP4.DNS`